-The practice is both a guide to and expression of the realization of interconnectedness.
+The custom of dana, or generosity, is fundamental to Buddhist practice.
+Dana is considered to be the first of the six perfections of bodhisattva practice that help deepen our liberation from the clinging that causes suffering.
+The practice is an expression of our interconnectedness.
 This selfless and spontaneous giving is the essential activity of truly relating to life, allowing us to open our hearts and foster empathy and kindness.

-Not only is the practice of dana necessary for the continuation of any practice community, Buddhist teachers are also largely supported by the generosity of other practitioners.
-Our teachers have always been generous with their time and teaching and so we do what we can to meet their generosity with our own.
+The practice of dana is necessary for the continuation of our practice community and for the support of our guiding and visiting teachers.
+Our teachers have always been generous with their time and teaching and so we encourage everyone to meet that generosity with their own.

 All gifts are deeply appreciated.
-The hope is that our practice of dana allows us to gently test the edges of self without stiffening up under the violent reproaches of deluded, right-and-wrong mind.
-May we let our activity of giving ultimately rest in love for ourselves and for others.
+May our activity of giving ultimately rest in love for ourselves and for others.

 Please use the teacher donation box or temple donation box to make a donation when you visit Brooklyn Zen Center.
 You may also make a donation online at any time here.